Blog

 • Extensive business experience

-Now, this doesn’t mean you can’t seek out a management agreement if you’re brand new to coworking.
+This doesn’t mean you can’t seek out a management agreement if you’re brand new to coworking.
 Just know that you may find it challenging to find a leaseholder willing to take on the risk of partnering with someone new to the industry.

-Possible structures of management agreements
+Possible structures of coworking management agreements

 • The building owner covers all expenses and pays the operator 5-10% of revenue each month.